 - If you feel the need, talk to a trusted financial adviser – preferably one who has no commercial connection to any of the funds they recommend.
 Only agree to pay them on a one-off, fee-for-service basis.

-In a nutshell, the goal is to find a fund with good returns and low fees, and to make sure you're not paying for something you don't need.
+In a nutshell, the goal is to find a fund with good long-term returns after fees are taken into account, and to make sure you're not paying for something you don't need.

 There are a number of website-based firms that compare superannuation funds, but they all use slightly different methodologies and their findings shouldn't be taken as the final word.